visenze/visearch-sdk-android/README.md

 ```

-###Add user permissions
+###2.2 Add User Permissions
 ViSearch Android SDK needs these user permissions to work.
 Add the following declarations to the `AndroidManifest.xml` file.
-Network permission allows the app to connect to network services, while write/read to external storage permissions allow the app to load and save images on the device.
+Network permission allows the app to connect to network services.
+Write/read to external storage permissions allow the app to load and save images on the device.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>